mozilla-services/autograph/README.md

   be trusted by applications through other means (like a local truststore).

 * `content-signature` is the raw HTTP header of the Content-Signature protocol.
-  This value should not be interpreted by the client application, but passed along unmodified to verifying libraries, such as the Content Verifier in Firefox.
+  This value is only returned if the signature requested a `content-signature` template to be applied to the data.
+It should not be interpreted by client applications, but passed unmodified to verifying libraries, such as the Content Verifier in Firefox.

 ### /sign/hash